2021 Show Features

 - General information

 - Visa Waiver Program

-Applying for a United States visa can be a lengthy process, and while we have no influence or role in the approval or denial of visas, we want to help make the process as quick and hassle-free as possible.
+Applying for a United States visa can be a lengthy process and, although we have no influence or role in the approval or denial of visas, we want to help make the process as fast and as uncomplicated as possible.

-We recommend beginning the application process three to four months before travel in order to maximize your chances of gaining admittance into the U.S. to attend the Restaurant Show.
+We recommend that you begin the registration process three to four months before the trip, in order to maximize your chances of admission to the United States and so that you can attend the National Restaurant Association Show.